mp40/PCCS-Helper/README.md

 This was started during my time as a student at Code Chrysalis

-A React application to assist running calculations required for the Phoenix Command Combat System wargaming/roleplaying rules.
+A React-Redux application to assist running calculations required for the Phoenix Command Combat System wargaming/roleplaying rules.

+### This is a work in progress
+A beta version for QA testing and user feedback is [deployed here](https://pccs.herokuapp.com/)

-Currently, it has the following inputs:
+Currently the application has the following features:

-- Characteristics, incremented via text input
-- Skill Levels, incremented via text input
-- Equipment, select from list, filterable by type, add user defined equipment
-- Encumbrance, increments indirectly via equipment input
+- Accepts input values for attributes

-The application returns the following:

-- Base Speed
-- Maximum Speed
-- Skill Accuracy Level
-- Combat Effectiveness
-- Intelligence Skill Factor
-- Agility Skill Factor
-- Gun Combat Actions
-- Melee Combat Actions
+- Accepts input values for combat levels
+- Calculates combat actions on attribute value, skill level and weight change
+- Calculates damage bonus, base and max speed on attribute value, skill level and weight change
-- Knockout Value
+- Also calculates Intelligence Skill Factor, Agility Skill Factor, Knockout Value which are not yet displayed/directly used
-- Damage Bonus
+- Has filterable equipment list to select equipment from
+- Equipment selection has option of entering equipment not on list
+- Firearms selection, filtereable by firearm type and calibre
+- Supports multiple magazine types for firearms, with ability to specify primary magazine and hide non-primary magazines
+- Ability to add custom magazines to firearm
+- Ability modify firearm weight, changing primary magazine automatically updates firearm weight

 ## Install procedure